Product Lead (People Insights Analytics)

 Remote Type:

-Agility core practices, Agility core practices, Analytical Thinking, Collaboration, Communication, Creativity and Innovation, Customer service delivery excellence, Customer Service Design, Data Analysis, Data Management, Decision Making, Developing and implementing strategy, Digital fluency, Discovered resource estimation and assurance, Employee and labour relations, Global Perspective, Group Problem Solving, Leading transformation, Management Reporting, Managing change, Managing strategic partnerships, Measurement and metrics, Microsoft Power BI, Organizational knowledge, Performance and planning {+ 7 more}
+Agility core practices, Agility core practices, Agility tools, Analytical Thinking, Collaboration, Communication, Creativity and Innovation, Customer service delivery excellence, Customer Service Design, Data Analysis, Data Management, Decision Making, Developing and implementing strategy, Discovered resource estimation and assurance, Employee and labour relations, Global Perspective, Leading transformation, Management Reporting, Managing change, Managing strategic partnerships, Measurement and metrics, Microsoft Power BI, Organizational knowledge, Performance and planning, Project and programme management {+ 6 more}

 Skills: